nadinemukondiwa/IBM-Data-Analyst-Projects/README.md

 :------------ | :-------------
 Connect to Db2 database on Cloud using Python | Lab Access DB2 on Cloud using Python | Lab
+Accessing Databases with SQL Magic | Lab
-Analyzing a real world data-set with SQL and Python | Lab Working with a real world data-set using SQL and Python | Lab Notebook for Peer Assignment | Assignment
+Analyzing a real world data-set with SQL and Python | Lab Working with a real world data-set using SQL and Python | Lab JOIN Operations | Lab
+Practice Querying Real World Datasets | Lab
+Peer Reviewed Assignment | Assignment

 ## Data Analysis with Python
 Name | Type